rubyfu/RubyFu/faqs/README.md

 ###### Q \ How to get the best benifets of Rubyfu?
 The concept of this book is the need to know, so
 - Read the code and code comments.
-- Run in Ruby interpreter irb/pry to see each line's execution.
+- Run it in Ruby interpreter irb/pry to see each line's execution.
 - Ruby the whole code in a script
 - enhance the code to fit your needs
 - and yeah, tweet the code and its output to @Rubyfu